-When it comes to e-commerce competition, most people’s first thoughts fall to pricing.
+When it comes to ecommerce competition, most people’s first thoughts fall on pricing.
 After all, if you can offer the most competitive pricing, surely people will just shop with you and ignore your competition, right?

 Let’s look at an example.

-Suppose the first company (14.95) managed to buy their KeepCup from their supplier for £0.95 per unit.
+Suppose Eight Once buys their KeepCup from their supplier for $9 per unit.
+They’d make $28.99 profit.

-But let’s say the second company managed to buy their cup from their supplier for £2.49.
-That’s a profit margin of £13.
+Then let’s say Amazon buys their cup from the supplier for $5 per unit.
+That’s a profit of $31 per sale.

-This is why it can be so effective to talk to your suppliers and see if there is any leeway in terms of how much they charge you to manufacture your products.
+So even though Eight Ounce charges more for their product, they’re still making less profit than Amazon, which charging less.
+This is why it’s effective to talk to your suppliers about any leeway in how much they charge you to manufacture your products.

 Every person and their dog is on social media these days.
 No seriously, so many dogs have their own social media accounts.